 David Meuer considers himself lucky to have been introduced to conservation practices through his father, who saw value in investing in the health of the land.
 When David purchased his own land and took over his father’s farm, he continued to uphold the conservation ethic his dad instilled in him.

 Recognizing the value in sharing space with wildlife, the Meuers converted one of their crop fields into a food plot for wildlife.
-David attributes the food plot as the reason why they lost no deer or turkey during a particularly frigid winter recently.

 “If Aldo Leopold himself had ever met David or his father, I firmly believe he would have been impressed by their quiet, persistent passion and land ethic,” said Rock Anderson, retired Calumet County Conservationist.